Average Credit Score by State: How Does Your Score Stack Up?

 Knowing the average credit score by state provides context about your financial health in relation to others in your area and the country.
 But your geographic location has no impact on your credit score.

-You don’t need to worry if you live in a state with a low average, such as Mississippi or Texas.
+You don’t need to worry about living in a low-average state like Mississippi or West Virginia.
 Conversely, living in a state with a high average, like Wisconsin or Minnesota, doesn’t automatically give you a high score.

 You may find dozens of credit scoring models, each with its own algorithm to determine your credit score.
 Common credit scoring models include:

-The FICO score model has more than 30 variations, including multiple base FICO scores and industry-specific scores.
-Still, 90% of companies use the FICO Score 8 model when qualifying someone for a loan or credit card.
+The FICO Score model has more than 30 variations, including multiple base FICO Scores and industry-specific scores.
+Still, the FICO Score 8 model is the most widely used when qualifying someone for a loan or credit card.

-Because of its widespread use, the term “credit score" generally refers to your FICO Score 8.
+Because of its widespread use, "credit score" generally refers to your FICO Score 8.

-Your credit score is determined by a complex calculation of your credit report’s information from each of the three major credit bureaus: Experian, Equifax and Transunion.
+Your credit score is determined by a calculation of your credit report’s information from each of the three major credit bureaus: Experian, Equifax and TransUnion.

 The five categories and their weights are as follows:

-- Payment history (35%): This category examines whether you've made on-time payments or late payments to your creditors.
-Payments that are late 30 days or more can negatively impact your FICO score.
+Payment history (35%): This category examines whether you've made on-time payments or late payments to your creditors.
+Payments that are late by 30 days or more can negatively impact your FICO Score.

-The math that FICO does to combine these weighted categories and calculate your credit score is not public.
-However, managing your credit to these weighted averages may help improve your FICO score.
+FICO's math to combine these weighted categories and calculate your credit score is not public.
+However, managing your credit to these weighted averages may help improve your FICO Score.

-Checking your credit doesn't count as a hard credit inquiry and won't lower your credit score.
+Yes, you can check your own credit score.
+Checking your own credit report doesn't count as a hard credit inquiry and won't lower your credit score.
 Some options are free, while others have a fee.

-What a good credit score means for you
+What does a good credit score do for you?

 Good credit may also qualify you for the best loan and credit card terms, including lower interest rates, longer payment terms, higher credit limits and lower down payments.